Don’t miss a single bonus

 If you ask me (which you didn’t), these “strategies” are logically fallacious but they are not necessarily illogical.
 We ascribe meaning to everything.
 If we gambled in a detached and unthinking manner, what would be the point?
 When you’re choosing your next roulette bet, or having double or nothing on the spin of a coin on an online slot bonus round, it doesn’t really matter through what avenue you come to your decision.
 If you think the dealer has magic hands, or that the run of odd numbers simply cannot continue then go with it.

 If we didn’t ascribe meaning to everything, then very little would have meaning.

-The experiment shows an important aspect of human decision making; that many people have a baseline pessimism, a cautiousness, if that’s more palatable.
-If a hot streak is on, we are programmed to be sceptical of it.
+The experiment shows an important aspect of human decision-making; that many people have a baseline pessimism, a cautiousness if that’s more palatable.
+If a hot streak is on, we are programmed to be skeptical of it.
 Unless we can find some evidence for optimism.
 In lieu of proper evidence, we look a little more toward the stars.

-Fallacies they may be, but they perfectly reasonable routines for playing roulette or slots or any other game of total random chance.
+Fallacies they may be, but they are perfectly reasonable routines for playing roulette or online slots or any other game of total random chance.

 As long as you remember that the outcomes are random, and each spin or flip does not influence future spins or flips, then there is no better or worse strategy.
 In fact, isn’t gaming more joyful when imbued with meaning?

 What does the research mean?
 What does our apophenic proclivity portend for the future of gambling?